-You are going to learn not just how to properly cook ground beef but everything about it and why this is so important.
+You will learn not just how to properly cook ground beef but everything about it and why this is so important.

-If you like, you can season the ground beef with salt and pepper.
-If you like your meat to be really brown, or for a crust to form on the outside, try not to stir the meat too often.
+You can season the ground beef with salt and pepper if you like.
+If you like your meat to be really brown or for a crust to form on the outside, try not to stir the meat too often.
 This will allow the meat to brown.

 What part of a cow is ground beef?

 Ground beef can be made from a variety of cuts.
 Leaner cuts of beef might come from the round cut or sirloin cut because that part of the cow has less fat.